St Christophe la Grotte and the sardinian way. In Crossbow 'the Shardun pass,'

 Grotte Superieure (the right circle)

-Just before the cave.
-Right above you see the path Eleanor takes just before they arrive at the cave.
-In fact Eleanor is going to Gessler's camp and talks to Tyroll to make a deal (episode: The Misalliance)
+Scene: Just a few yard before the cave.
+Right above you see the path Eleanor takes.
+In fact Eleanor is going to Gessler's camp and talks to Tyroll to make a deal (Misalliance)

 The entrance is a huge portal with a gorge below, which makes it very hard to enter.
 To access the cave, a path along the right hand cliff face and across a bridge into the cave has been built.
 This path was completely renovated before the cave was reopened in 2002.
 There is an old legend, that Mandrin, the famous Dauphiné smuggler, used this cave as a hideout.